What is the elimination rate of alcohol in 100 millilitres of blood for each hour after drinking alcohol?

 Can a defendant be found negligent in drinking coffee while driving?
 (Nova Scotia, Canada)

-What is the test for a police officer to be excluded from evidence under the Marquis of Queensberry Rule?
+What is the test for bringing forward a charge before the Court of Appeal?
 (Nova Scotia, Canada)

-What are the damages for mould in a condominium unit?
+What is the threshold for varying a parenting order?
 (Nova Scotia, Canada)

 X